 For most people, it’ll be the best engine to choose, especially as it’s the cheaper option in a range that looks quite expensive.
 On the other hand, there is some justification for the high price, as the car comes with lots of equipment as standard.
 That includes a full-length glass roof, sat-nav, part-leather seats, ambient lighting and cup holders that can heat or cool drinks.
 Last, but not least, the car also scored a full five stars in Euro NCAP safety tests, which is just what any parent will want to see in a family car.

-So, the Koleos has a comfortable cabin, proper off-road ability and generous standard equipment levels, but in an extremely tough class, alternatives feel better built, are more fun to drive and have the option to specify seven seats.
+Overall, the Koleos is worth considering if you want an extremely comfortable SUV with a big boot, but don’t need seven seats.
+Its off-road ability and generous standard equipment are further attractions, but some of the alternatives feel better built, are more fun to drive and give you the option to specify seven seats.